markogresak/marko-2021-03-03/README.md

 It's deployed at https://markogresak.github.io/marko-2021-03-03/.

+Tested on macOS 11.2 in the latest versions of Firefox, Chrome and Safari browsers.

 Or you can run it locally.
 First, run `yarn install` and refer to the Available Scripts section for information on how to run the app or tests.